sdg002/PythonExperiements/docker-windows/readme.md

 - You will need to verify the SHA signaure using PowerShell script.
 Refer sample from Github of Docker (link below)
 - The YAML property `vmImage` will influence which version of Windows base image to pull.
 Example: with  `windows-2019` you can use `mcr.microsoft.com/windows/servercore:ltsc2019` base image
 - Windows **Nanoserver** image does not have **PowerShell**
+- The concept of tagging an image as `latest` is purely conventional.
+This is not determined automatically.
+Any image could be tagged as `latest` - you will need to do it when publishing the pipeline

 ---